 North and South Dakota

 Unless you were a fur trapper or a trapped fur, it was unlikely that you were anywhere near the Dakota territory before the Louisiana Purchase in 1803.
-Neither the bitter cold nor gruesome violence between settlers and Sioux did much to lure people to the area.

 Not until the 1874 discovery of gold in the Black Hills—sacred land to the Sioux—did prospectors really begin settling the area, wherein the word “settling” means "cannibalizing the land and escalating hostilities with the Sioux."
-(Ironically, Dakota is a Sioux word meaning “friends” or allies.)
+(Ironically, Dakota is a Sioux word meaning “friends” or “allies.”)
 Railroads quickly followed the gold rush; settlers poured into the Dakota prairie and the population surged.
 Until 1883, the capital of Dakota Territory had been located in southeastern Yankton.
 Northerners, growing quickly and in need of governance, refused to recognize the remote area as the state capital and declared their own: Bismarck.
 This caused enough tension to facilitate a split in the land, and rather than pull this car over until you two knock it off, I mean it, Congress indulged the young state and cut a line straight down the 46th parallel.

 In 1889, under the Enabling Act, both North and South Dakota were admitted to the union, becoming the 39th and 40th states, respectively.
 South Dakotans—in addition to creating their own constitution—christened Pierre as their capital, selected for its proximity to the new geographical center of the state.
 The town of Yankton was unceremoniously dumped.
 (Rumor has it that if you chant "Yankton" three times while looking in the mirror on Halloween, it will appear extremely rejected and sad.)

-Most historians agree that the real reason for Congress’ eagerness to accept the separate Dakotas was a Republican ploy to bolster numbers in Congress.
+Most historians agree that the real reason for Congress’s eagerness to accept the separate Dakotas was a Republican ploy to bolster numbers in Congress.
 Former Indiana Senator Benjamin Harrison, a Republican (and noted man with a beard), became president in 1889.
 Congress had been predominantly Democratic until Harrison took office, and the admission of the two Dakotas gifted the House with a Republican majority.